Despite an inspired cameo, The Lost City’s (2022) romancing the rehash should have stayed buried.

 The story has them practically in the middle of her latest novel.
 A young, eccentric, and spoiled billionaire (a dangerous combination) named Abigail Fairfax (Daniel Radcliffe) finds similarities in her story.
 He even manages to find the Lost City of D on a small island in the Atlantic.
 Fairfax then kidnaps her to help him find a legendary lost treasure.
 With the help of her manager Beth (Dolemite Is My Name’s Da’Vine Joy Randolph), Alan manages to follow her by tracking her smartwatch.
 The only problem?
 Not only does Alan have to rescue her behind a couple of dozen armed henchmen, but from an active volcano that is ready to erupt at any moment.
 They can face certain death, and the treasure could be lost forever.

 Their film can be fun and humorous, directed by Aaron and Adam Nee (Band of Robbers).
-That award can go to the film’s first 40-minutes because of a bit of stunt casting—an inspired cameo by Brad Pitt, who shows up as an acquaintance of Alan.
+That award can go to the film’s first 40 minutes because of a bit of stunt casting—an inspired cameo by Brad Pitt, who appears as an acquaintance of Alan.
 The joke here is he is more Dash than Alan he will ever be.
 That’s not to say there are not as many laughs the rest of the way.
 That’s because of some genuine chemistry between the leads.
 Tatum’s Alan/Dash is humble but has a slightly exaggerated view of his importance.
 Bullock’s Sage has an ego that makes her feel she is more important than the books she writes.

 However, this isn’t classic rom-com tension because Alan is sweet and caring, even if he lacks a certain intelligence that Sage prefers, but she eventually finds him endearing.
 The problem is the humor is not as consistent.
 Nee’s film has all the makings of a comedy romp, but the script has trouble maintaining a high level of laughs through the picture.
 The issue may be the script that went through treatment from two other writers.
 So even with a runtime of 92 minutes, The Lost City has trouble keeping pace.
 This highlights Randolph’s Beth, who has long speeches intended to be humorous that fall flat.
 Even when The Office’s Oscar Nunez shows up as a crazy cargo pilot, it comes off as nonsensical gibberish.
 Even Patti Harrison, the star of one of last year’s best comedies, Together Together, is disappointingly underused here.